mars-planet/mars_city/servers/body_tracker_ms/doc/tangotest.rst

 Perform tests
 =============

-Now everything is ready for tests.
+Now everything is ready for testing.
 You can publish your data on the Tango bus (from Windows), and then use **jive** from the virtual machine to see if your data have been correctly published.